Skip to main content

 Who should decide when a wet day timetable applies?

-One named role — commonly the daily organiser or an assistant principal — with a deputy for their absences, deciding by a set time before each break against stated triggers.
-The specific person matters less than there being exactly one.
+One named role, commonly the daily organiser or an assistant principal, with a deputy for their absences, deciding by a set time before each break against stated triggers.
+Who it is matters less than there being exactly one.

 How do we map outdoor duty zones to indoor posts?